MikeyBeez/Juliet/README.md

 I recommend doing everything inside a virtual environment.
 I use miniconda, but Anaconda or Venv or Virtualenv should all work fine.
 I have a modern Logitek Webcam and integrated microphone, but any microphone should work.
-The pyaudio program is used to access the microphone.
+The pyaudio python module is used to access the microphone.
 Juliet requires quite a other few packages and programs to run as well as some customization for your system.
 For example, where your songs are needs to be configured.
 I have a lot of programs and modules installed.